PaulRBerg/dfe/README.md

 ## Distraction Free Etherscan

-Hide all price references on Etherscan so you don't get distracted when writing your smart contracts.
+Hide all price references on Etherscan so you don't get distracted when you're deploying and testing your smart contracts.

 What's changed on the site: